youomid/MeasureMe/README.md

 `daphne -b 0.0.0.0 -p 8000 mm_api.asgi:channel_layer`
 `python manage.py runworker`

+## MM_API_NODEJS
+This app is similar to mm_api above, but is written using expressjs and has most of the same features including a login service, postgres models, api endpoints, etc.

+It can be run using the command below.

+`node app.js`

 ## Celery_Workers
 The celery workers are used to process the events for use by the dashboard.
 On top of the processing the events is stored in postgres as a django model object, and is also sent to subscribed django channels/groups.
 In this case, there is only the guest user subscribed to the events group.